Pecnut/course-intro-to-matlab/README.md

-# course-intro-to-matlab
+# CM Hub: Introduction to Matlab
 Introduction to Matlab course for the CM Hub at Imperial College

-* Part 1: Call-and-response Matlab
+* **Part 1:** Call-and-response Matlab
-* Part 2: Writing Matlab programs
+* **Part 2:** Writing Matlab programs

 ## Part 1.
 Call-and-response Matlab

-### Where Matlab sits among other programming languages / mathematical software
+### 1. Where Matlab sits among other programming languages / mathematical software
-* (Maths/popular graph)
+(Maths/popular graph)

+Pros of Matlab:
+* Shallow learning curve for maths
+* Comes with a lot of useful baked-in tools
+* Interactivity/debugging is quite easy
+* Backwards compatible and has been around for a long time

+Cons of Matlab:
+* Ideosyncratic
+* £££££££££££
-* What Matlab is good for
+* Bad for programming in general
+* Isn't used outside of universities
+* Plays badly with other languages

-* What Matlab is bad for
+In short: Matlab is a good plug-and-play language for medium-sized maths problems.

-### Awareness of the Matlab desktop environment
+### 2. Awareness of the Matlab desktop environment
 * The command window allows for call-and-response interface

-### Command-line arithmetic
+### 3. Command-line arithmetic

 Join in: